Nuzair46/app0/README.md

 # App0

 App0 is a desktop application that allows users to generate and run small personal apps ("applets") using AI — without coding, terminals, or installing anything else.
+This is a PoC that I want to try building in public in the future

 ## Features